Curtiss P-60: Design and development

 The XP-60A first flew on 1 November 1942.
-While official interest in the type was waning (with the emergence of newer designs), the promise of improved performance from use of the R-2800 engine, resulted in a contract for 500 aircraft, officially designated P-60A-1-CU, with the R-2800 and contra-rotating propellers.
-With concern that the contra-rotating propellers would not be available on time, the XP-60B was modified to take the R-2800-10 engine driving a four-bladed propeller.
-As a result of the other prototype variants, this modification was redesignated XP-60E.
+While official interest in the type was waning (with the emergence of newer designs), the promise of improved performance from use of the R-2800 engine, resulted in a contract for 500 aircraft, officially designated P-60A-1, with the R-2800 and contra-rotating propellers; the first 26 to be YP-60A with single rotation propeller.
+With concern that the contra-rotating propellers would not be available on time (Pratt & Whitney had to modify the engine gearing), in order to get data, the XP-60B was modified to take the R-2800-10 engine with turbocharger driving a four-bladed propeller.
+As a result of the other prototype variants, this modification was redesignated XP-60E (Model 95D).